Kyushu (Kumamoto) Earthquake

 Bank: Nishi Nihon City Bank, Roppon Matsu Branch

-facebook page giving information in Japanese.
+The Kyushu Diocese Support Centre for Victims of the Kyushu Earthquake has a facebook page giving information in Japanese.
 There are many photos as well as the Japanese text.
 A simplified partial translation of the Japanese report 3 is on the following page.